isabelxklee/practicing-with-pry/README.md

 ## Tips for using pry
 * Make sure that `binding.pry` is not the last line in your file.
 * If you run `binding.pry` and your terminal is too short to show you all the lines of code, run `q` in the terminal.
-* If you want to exit pry, run `exit!` in the terminal.
+* If you want to completely exit pry, run `exit!` in the terminal.
 * If you've put your `binding.pry` inside of a loop, running `exit` (without `!`) in the terminal will simply move on to the next iteration inside the loop.
 * `binding.pry` is block scoped, so it's very sensitive to where you put it in your code block.
 * `binding.pry` can only access block parameters between `do` and `end`.